jpype-project/jpype/doc/userguide.rst

 To use a buffer backed numpy array create a memory backed array, we first create a direct memory buffer using the Java direct buffer API, or by creating a Python ``bytearray`` and use ``jpype.nio.convertToByteBuffer`` to map this memory into Python space.
-We can then ask numpy to use this as an array.
+We can then ask NumPy to use this as an array.

 Here is an example where the byte array is backed by Java: